timvieira/blog/content/backprop-and-chainrule.md

 [implicit function theorem](https://en.wikipedia.org/wiki/Implicit_function_theorem)
 says!

-Cyclic constraints add some expressive powerful to our "constraint language" and it's interesting that we can still efficiently compute gradients in this setting.
+Cyclic constraints add some expressive powerful to our "constraint language," and it's interesting that we can still efficiently compute gradients in this setting.
 An example of what a general type of cyclic constraint looks like is